-Computers in the Classroom
+• Computers in the Classroom

 Unless otherwise instructed by the professor, students are permitted to use laptops to take notes during class.
 Faculty expect that students will not be checking email, surfing the web, playing games or using IM or chat programs during class.
 Please note there are some seminar rooms that have only a few outlets.
-Rooms 102, 201, 204, 205, 206, 211, 303, 304, 423 and 424 have a power outlet for each seat.
+Rooms 102, 201, 204, 205, 206, 211, 303, 304, 423, 424, and the Moot Court Room have a power outlet for each seat.